Chemaclass/chemaclass.com/content/blog/2020-06-28-art-refactoring.md

 ## When and how should we refactor?

-Always in the scope of your current task unless it is an already planned task, something like "architecture refactoring" or similar, where the scope of the task is actually to do refactoring.
+Always.
+In the scope of your current task unless it is an already planned task, something like "architecture refactoring" or similar, where the scope of the task is actually to do refactoring.

 > Refactoring should be part of our daily job, not a separate task by default.